Strengthening Haiti’s Crisis Response with SEADS

 As Haiti continues to face both natural and man-made emergencies, the implementation of SEADS standards by the government and humanitarian organizations offers a promising path to improved crisis response.
 By promoting community-driven programming, participatory approaches, and better coordination among stakeholders, SEADS can help Haiti recover more swiftly from disasters and build resilience for the future.
 With the French version of the SEADS Handbook now available and ongoing efforts to train local professionals, Haiti stands ready to make significant strides in its emergency agricultural response, better protecting its communities in times of crisis.

-Note: A webinar to launch the French SEADS handbook and to provide further examples of how SEADS is being institutionalized will be held on October 24th.
-Click here to register.
+Note: A webinar to launch the French SEADS handbook and to provide further examples of how SEADS is being institutionalized was held on October 24th, 2024.
+Click here to view video.

 Related Posts